Service national universel: Voluntary program

 The basis of this voluntary service is to "increase the cohesion of the nation".
 For financial reasons, the service lasts one month only and is not compulsory.
 The draftees must wear uniform-like clothing, they have to hand over their mobile phones to their supervisors and are placed in collective accommodations far away from their home community.
 Half of the service is performed with civics and theoretical training.
 The daily routine follows a strict schedule: in the morning the anthem is sung at the flag roll call, and afterwards courses must be attended, such as a first aid course, an introduction to the written driver's license test, and learning rules of conduct in the event of a terrorist attack.
 The other half of the time has to be fulfilled with assignment in a non-profit organization, the military, the police, or a fire department.

 Full implementation

 From 2021 until full implementation in 2026, the SNU may become mandatory for all young citizens, although this possibility is currently denied by Macron.

-The completion of the SNU could become the prerequisite for getting the French Baccalauréat, the university-entrance diploma, and driving license examination.
+On 16 January 2025, the Senate voted to cut almost the entirety of the SNU's budget, directing 80% of funds toward investment in sports and rendering the program unimplementable.